microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Support for spread operator on JSX element children

-TypeScript 2.2 adds suppot for using spread on a JSX element children.
+TypeScript 2.2 adds support for using spread on a JSX element children.
 Please see [facebook/jsx#57](https://github.com/facebook/jsx/issues/57) for more details.

 #### Example